Fr. Donald Calloway, MIC

 - Luggage handling (1 piece per person)

-- Lunches, Dinners not mentioned, Beverages, Tips to your guide and driver.
+- Lunches, beverages, and dinners not mentions.
+Tips to guide and driver

 Make you way to your local airport to board your flight(s) to Montreal International Airport.
 Arrive in Montreal, the second largest French-speaking city in the world.
 Upon your arrival you will be greeted by your tour escort and driver, and then transferred to your hotel.
 Enjoy free time before celebrating Mass and dinner.
 Overnight in Montreal.